tesshuflower/volsync-addon-controller/README.md

 The ClusterManagementAddOn can be edited to indicate that the addon can refer to a AddonDeploymentConfig.
 The AddonDeploymentConfig CR is the resource where node selectors and tolerations can be specified.

-Edit the volsync ClusterManagementAddOn and add supportedConfigs section to add `addondeploymentconfigs`:
+Edit the volsync ClusterManagementAddOn and add supportedConfigs section to add `addondeploymentconfigs` if it's not already there:

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1